OzoneAsai/slide-local-clock/README.md

 manager when running the Electron build.
 In a regular browser the button shows an alert since the folder cannot be opened automatically.

-User preferences such as font choice or slideshow timing are saved to a `settings.json` file inside your system data directory (`%APPDATA%` on Windows or `$XDG_DATA_HOME` on Linux/macOS).
-This allows the app to remember your settings between runs.
+User preferences such as font choice, slideshow timing and the clock display format are saved to a `settings.json` file inside your system data directory (`%APPDATA%` on Windows or `$XDG_DATA_HOME` on Linux/macOS).
+The first line of the clock can use a custom format string like `HH:mm:ss` while the second line's date language can be selected from Simplified Chinese, Traditional Chinese, Korean, US English or Japanese.
+These settings let the app remember your preferences between runs.

 ## Running with Electron